 I know for some of you, you never thought the day would come that you would choose, or need to, deliver Personal Training or your fitness classes on Zoom.
 But, here we are.

-For many of us in the fitness industry, it’s the difference between no income and being able to pay your bills until we’re allowed back out in the world.
-I’m sure that once the dust has all settled though, some will choose to continue to offer sessions online as it’s just so damn flexible.
+For many of us in the fitness industry, it was the difference between no income and being able to pay your bills until we were allowed back out in the world (if you made it back!).
+Since the dust started to settle though, some have chosen to continue to offer sessions online as it’s just so damn flexible.

 Although there are plenty of platforms out there you can use to deliver live fitness classes, it seems that Zoom is the one coming out on top right now.
-Using my experience of Zoom, along with that of Carly (@projecthb) and some nuggets from a group on Facebook, I’ve put together what you need to know to get yourself set up and ready to deliver your fitness classes on Zoom.
+Using my experience of Zoom, along with that of Carly (@projecthb) and some nuggets from the Facebook group I run, I’ve put together what you need to know to get yourself set up and ready to deliver your fitness classes on Zoom.